camillonicoletti/Accel-Driver/README.md

 | `libs/boardcore/` | The boardcore library as a git submodule |
 | `src/`            | The source code of the driver            |
 | `CMakeLists.txt`  | The CMake configuration file             |

+## Setup and Configuration

+1. Clone the repository
+2. Initialize the boardcore submodule
+    ```bash
+    git submodule update --init --recursive
+    ```
+3. Build the project with SBS
+    ```bash
+    ./sbs -b main
+    ```
+4. Connect the development board and run the project
+    ```bash
+    ./sbs -f main
+    ```

+Once the project is built and flashed to the development board, you can use the serial monitor to view the output of the project.
+On linux, you can use `minicom` or `screen` to connect to the serial port.
+On Windows, use the `Serial Monitor` extension in Visual Studio Code.
+Ensure the baud rate (default: `19200`) matches the configuration in your microcontroller's firmware to establish a successful serial connection.